-Ohm Studio comes with a number of free effects and synths, so you can get started immediately.
-It also supports the VST format so you can use any plugins you want.
+Ohm Studio comes with several free effects and synths, so you can get started immediately.
+It also supports the VST format , so you can use any plugins you want.
 It also has a full-featured mixer which supports an unlimited number of sends and inserts as well as mid-side and left-right panning.

 And, if you’re new to DAWs, don’t worry, as Ohm Studio comes with built-in tutorials that will get you up and running in no time.